aazuspan/snazzy/README.md

 ```

 ### Add a Single Style
 Add a style from [Snazzy Maps](https://snazzymaps.com/explore) to your map by copying the URL and pasting in your Earth Engine script with `snazzy.addStyle`.
-The second parameter will be assigned as the style name.
+The second parameter is optional and will be assigned as the style alias (displayed in the top right of the map).
+If no alias is provided, the name of the style on Snazzy Maps will be used.

 ```javascript
 snazzy.addStyle("https://snazzymaps.com/style/235815/retro", "Retro");